samuelabbott/Samuel/README.md

 # Samuel
-This is a repository for files
+This is a repository for random files